Skip to main content

 Bowls

 Large narrow-rimmed bowls usually date from the late C18th to the early C19th.
 A hammered bouge suggests British, not continental manufacture.
-They were often exported to America, but examples turn up in the UK too.
+They were often exported to America, where they are called basins but examples turn up in the UK too.
 Bowls by London and Glasgow makers occur most often, but they were probably made more widely.The use of four ownership initials, rather than a triad, is common in Scotland,but it can also occur elsewhere, especially on church pieces.

 Also found are tureens, funnels, buttons and whistles.